Lord's Cricket Ground uses a ballot to allocate tickets for international matches at the Home of Cricket.

 MCC believes that the ballot system is the fairest way of allocating tickets for matches which are often oversubscribed, as it gives all applicants an equal opportunity to watch major match cricket at Lord's.

-The Public Ticket Ballot for England's four internationals at Lord's next summer is now closed.*
+The Public Ticket Ballot for England's three internationals at Lord's next summer will open on Monday 18 December & closes on Friday 5 January 2018.

 Any remaining tickets will then go on general sale.